shyim/shyim.me/content/blog/shopware-rector-project.md

 tags: [shopware, hackathon]
 ---

-## What is Rector?

-[Rector](https://github.com/rectorphp/rector) is an opensource tool to instantly upgrades and refactors the PHP code of your application.
-You configure some rules and modify the matching code.
-It is similar to the [Structural Replace](https://www.jetbrains.com/help/phpstorm/structural-search-and-replace.html#to_search_structurally) in PhpStorm but more powerful.

-## Why Rector?

 Last week I attended the first Hockethon (combination of Hackathon + Hockenheim) of the [Kellerkinder](https://www.kellerkinder.de/).
 That event was unique, and I want to thank Kellerkinder for organizing such an event.

 I teamed up with [Manuel](https://twitter.com/_MaHoDi_) we made pretty fast progress to enable HTTP caching in the store-API.
 As the Storefront already has HTTP caching, we used the same logic.
 But in the end, we had a reference in the Core store-API to the HTTP cache of the storefront bundle.
 So to do it right, we had to extract the HTTP cache logic of Storefront into the core component.
 While migrating code between two components, we thought this task is so brain-dead, so let's use Rector to do this for us.

+[Rector](https://github.com/rectorphp/rector) is an opensource tool to instantly upgrades and refactors the PHP code of your application.
+You configure some rules and modify the matching code.
+It is similar to the [Structural Replace](https://www.jetbrains.com/help/phpstorm/structural-search-and-replace.html#to_search_structurally) in PhpStorm but more powerful.

 One of our changes that needed to be done on the entire Shopware project